ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Inputs complete, issuing transaction to add the provided validator information...
 ```

-Next CLI asks the user for ledger authorization:
+Next the CLI asks the user for ledger authorization:

 ```text
 *** Please provide extended public key on the ledger device ***
 ```

-On the ledger a `Provide Extended Public Key` window is going to be active.
-Navigate to the ledger `Accept`
+This activates a `Provide Extended Public Key` window on the Ledger.
+Navigate to the Ledger `Accept`
 window by using the ledger's right button, and then authorize the request by pressing both left and
 right buttons.

-CLI is going to show the Ledger address:
+The CLI shows the Ledger address:

 ```text
 Ledger address: P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j
 ```

-At this point, if the ledger address isn't the control key for the Subnet, the user is going to get
+At this point, if the ledger address isn't the control key for the Subnet, the user receives
 an error:

 ```text